bcgov/platform-developer-docs/src/docs/training-and-learning/rocky-guide.md

 > Remember, I’m here to help with OpenShift and the websites I know.
 If your question is outside my expertise, I’ll point you to our community-powered channel, [#devops-how-to](https://chat.developer.gov.bc.ca/channel/devops-how-to), where real humans can assist you better.

-- **Got Feedback?** 💬 Yes please!
-I need feedback to continue to grow.
-Simply give it a thumb up or down to my answer and I'll take it from there!
-If you have any feedback or suggestions more than that, please ping my human care giver by `@shelly.han`.
-We’d love to hear from you!
+- **Got feedback?** 💬 I’d love it!
+Your feedback helps me improve.
+Give my answer a thumbs up or down, and I’ll take it from there.
+If you have more detailed feedback or suggestions, please ping my human caregiver at `@shelly.han`.
+We’re eager to hear from you!

 So, let’s get started!
 Head over to the [rocky-chat channel](https://chat.developer.gov.bc.ca/channel/rocky-chat) and call me with `!rocky`, followed by your questions.
 Ask away!